With bike and ship through Holland: Northern route

 The Angela Esmee was then completely renovated during the winter - and was virtually a completely new ship at the end of the work.
 Therefore, she was renamed and now goes by the name of MS De Holland.

 Comfort and overall equipment have been significantly improved.
-Since practically all cabins are larger than before, the total capacity has fallen from 81 people to 72 guests in 36 cabins.
-When booking, you also have the advantage of being able to select the new cabin categories "Superior Twin Cabin" and "Suite".
+Since practically all cabins are larger than before, the total capacity has fallen from 81 people to 71 guests in 34 cabins.

 Deck plan MS De Holland